 Changing the brake fluid

-Have a Yamaha dealer change the brake fluid at the intervals specified in the NOTE after the periodic maintenance and lubrication chart.
-In addition, have the oil seals of the master cylinders and calipers as well as the brake hoses replaced at the intervals listed below or whenever they are damaged or leaking.
+Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
+In addition, have the brake hose replaced every four years or whenever it is damaged or leaking.